eramdam/sticky-fingers/README.md

 This mod has been tested against **Balatro 1.0.1o** (current patch as of February 26, 2025) on PC/Mac using code from the same patch on iOS.
 It has also been reported to work great on Steam Deck.

+As of writing this mod is **NOT** compatible with Cryptid/Talisman.
+This is something I want to work on but I haven't had the time to do so yet.

 # Installation

 0. This mod is made for [**Steammodded 1.x**](https://github.com/Steamodded/smods) and [lovely](https://github.com/ethangreen-dev/lovely-injector) so you will need to install them first [as explained here](https://github.com/Steamodded/smods/wiki). **Disclaimer:** You will want to use the newest [tagged release of Steammodded](https://github.com/Steamodded/smods/releases) as the version on `main` might be broken/unstable.